chbndrhnns/pycharm-plugin-connexion/.junie/memory/tasks.md

     "BOTTLENECK": "Edits were not verified with a usage scan and test run.", "PROJECT NOTE": "Prefer PyBaseRefactoringAction-based entries over custom AnAction to avoid duplicate menu items; check settings configurables for references before removing flags.", "NEW INSTRUCTION": "WHEN duplicate action registrations found in plugin.xml THEN keep refactoring action, remove duplicate, search usages, run tests"
 }

+[2025-12-22 23:19] - Updated by Junie - Trajectory analysis
+{
+    "PLAN QUALITY": "near-optimal",
+    "REDUNDANT STEPS": "search for isSubclass, search for getSuperClasses", "MISSING STEPS": "run tests, add reproducer test", "BOTTLENECK": "No test-backed verification; relied solely on static code inspection.", "PROJECT NOTE": "Use doIntentionTest in src/test to reproduce and validate intention availability.", "NEW INSTRUCTION": "WHEN feature is not suggested in code sample THEN run relevant tests and add reproducer" }

+[2025-12-22 23:25] - Updated by Junie - Trajectory analysis
+{
+    "PLAN QUALITY": "suboptimal",
+    "REDUNDANT STEPS": "run tests, skim unrelated files", "MISSING STEPS": "open target file, review tests", "BOTTLENECK": "Skipped inspecting IntroduceParameterObjectTarget.find and hit unrelated build failure.", "PROJECT NOTE": "Use PyIntroduceParameterObjectIntentionTest#testAvailableOnParameterTypeAnnotation to verify signature-coverage logic.", "NEW INSTRUCTION": "WHEN diagnosing intention availability THEN open IntroduceParameterObjectTarget.find and compare with availability tests"
+}